hodyroff/scs-training/Virtualization/Ceph-Knowledge.md

     `default.rgw.log`, and `default.rgw.meta` on a standard OSISM ceph-ansible installation.

 #### File Storage: CephFS
-* A layer on top of ceph objects that exposes them as a POSIX-like distributed filesystem
+* A layer on top of ceph objects that exposes them as a POSIX-like distributed file-system
 * Starts the MetaData Service Daemon (MDS)
-* Stores metadata for the filesystem hierarchy (in pools `cephfs_metadata`) and file data (in pool `cephfs_data`)
+* Stores metadata for the file-system hierarchy (in pools `cephfs_metadata`) and file data (in pool `cephfs_data`)
-* Linux Kernel driver for cephfs exists
+* Linux Kernel driver for CephFS exists
-* OpenStack Manila driver exists to provide access as shared filesystem
+* OpenStack Manila driver exists to provide access as shared file-system
     - Can be used to provide K8s rwx (read-write many) storage
 * Conservative storage people consider CephFS as not yet sufficiently proven
-    - POSIX filesystems have a surprising amount of complexity due to locking needs to avoid races between renames, deletions, writes etc.
+    - POSIX file-systems have a surprising amount of complexity due to locking needs to avoid races between renames, deletions, writes etc.
-    - Cache coherency is a challenge for distributed filesystems (and was not satisfactorily tackled on NFS prior to v4.1)
+    - Cache coherency is a challenge for distributed file-systems (and was not satisfactorily tackled on NFS prior to v4.1)

 #### Ceph versions
 * There is roughly one new stable release per year (spring), with version number N.2.0
-    - Bugfixes (typically backports) result in N.2.X patch releases (4-6 weeks)
+    - Bug fixes (typically back-ports) result in N.2.X patch releases (4-6 weeks)
-    - Bugfixes provided upstream for 2 years
+    - Bug fixes provided upstream for 2 years
 * Rolling (online) updates supported from previous two stable releases
 * "Oceanic" release names, with increasing first letters
 * Ceph users tend to be conservative and adopt new stable releases late